Homocore (zine): Influence and cultural significance

 Homocore has been noted as being instrumental in popularizing the queercore movement, especially on the west coast of North America.
-In the book DIY: The Rise and Fall of Lo-Fi Culture, Amy Spencer stated that "zines acknowledged that their origins stemmed directly from the existence of J.D.s and Homocore."
+In the book DIY: The Rise of Lo-Fi Culture, Amy Spencer stated that "zines acknowledged that their origins stemmed directly from the existence of J.D.s and Homocore."
 Spencer further wrote that Homocore and similar zines became "required reading material" for those disillusioned by other more mainstream gay choices.

 In his book examining zines, Stephen Duncombe explains, "Queer punk rockers, for example, feel unrepresented in both predominantly straight punk zines and the liberal assimilationist gay and lesbian press.
-Therefore they use zines like Homocore and J.D.s as virtual meeting places, spaces to define and communicate who they are, and remind themselves (and others) that they are not alone."
+Therefore, they use zines like Homocore and J.D.s as virtual meeting places, spaces to define and communicate who they are, and remind themselves (and others) that they are not alone."

 Christopher Wilde in a 2007 essay for Queer Life said it was Homocore #7, the final issue, which is the "most fondly remembered of all queer zines" and "cemented its reputation as a leader in the evolution of the [radical queer] scene."